aamc.org does not support this web browser.

 • Clarity of research statement/question

-• Strength of background and relevance of the study: Research question grounded in literature
+• Strength of background and relevance of the study

 • Clarity of writing

 Time/Format: Submissions will be peer reviewed and selected for either poster or oral presentation.
 Presenting authors should be familiar enough with the project to discuss relevant literature, present findings and answer questions.
-Oral presentations are a short 10 minute overview of the innovation.
+Oral presentation is a short overview of the innovation [15 min (10 min presentation, 5 minutes questions)].
 Poster presenters are expected to be available to discuss their innovation with session attendees.

 Proposals are limited to 300 words and must include the following components: